 So how do we proactively prevent this kind of breach instead of working too late doing damage control?

-Businesses compromise on their site security when overwhelmed with budget allocation issues and staffing shortages.
-How can companies resolve this and not compromise on their web security?
+Businesses compromise on-site security when overwhelmed with budget allocation issues and staffing shortages.
+How can companies resolve this and not compromise their web security?

 What Are the Significant Benefits of Cyber Security Automation?

 The significant benefits of cyber security automation are